U.S. journalist killed in Ukraine was known for his ‘innate humanity and empathy’

 “We are shocked and saddened to learn of the death of U.S. journalist Brent Renaud in Ukraine.
 This kind of attack is totally unacceptable, and is a violation of international law,” he said in a statement, adding that whoever killed Renaud “should be held to account.”

-According to CPJ, 14 journalists have been killed in Ukraine since 1995 while working on assignment.
+According to CPJ, 14 journalists have been killed in Ukraine since 1995 while working on assignment, counting Sakun.

-But regardless of the multiple challenges international journalists face, it was Renaud’s commitment to the profession and the stories of the people he met that compelled him to travel the world and undertake such risks, Putzel, his friend and former correspondent for Al Jazeera said.
+Regardless of the multiple challenges international journalists face, it was Renaud’s commitment to the profession and the stories of the people he met that compelled him to travel the world and undertake such risks, Putzel, his friend and a former correspondent for Al Jazeera America, said.

-“Nothing was more important to him than the truth and the story and that is why he put his life on the line constantly,” Putzel said.
+“Nothing was more important to him than the truth and the story, and that is why he put his life on the line constantly,” Putzel said.
 “He cared that much.”